 Simple vs. Complex

-As I’ve briefly mentioned, choices range from a simple ‘plug and play’ through to something that needs professional installation.
-With a product that needs properly fitting, the percentages are higher that you’ll deter any would be thieves.
-It will take a while to disable the alarm, if they can manage it all, while a simple plug & play setup is easily fitted … that’s also its downfall – it’s easily removed.
+As I’ve briefly mentioned, choices range from a simple ‘plug and play’ to something that needs professional installation.
+With a product that needs properly fitting, the percentages are higher than you’ll deter any would-be thieves.
+It will take a while to disable the alarm if they can manage it all.
+While a simple plug & play setup is easily fitted, it’s also easily removed.

-Many newer cars have alarms and immobilizers fitted from the factory, and going beyond that … assuming your car doesn’t have that, you need to think about how complex your car is.
-If you’re having to connect into the car’s systems, then that could be an issue – complicated body control systems may not let you monkey around with them, no matter how good the intentions are.
+Many newer cars have alarms and immobilizers fitted from the factory.
+Assuming your car doesn’t have that, you need to think about how complex your car is.
+If you’re having to connect into the car’s systems, then that could be an issue.
+A complicated body control systems may not let you monkey around with them, no matter how good the intentions are.
 This is particularly relevant when it comes to functionality such as remote start.

-It’s impossible to give fitting instructions for every alarm system, just by their very nature, they could differ as part of the security process, but there are some thoughts that could help you decided which is the best alarm system for your car.
+It’s impossible to give fitting instructions for every alarm system.
+They all differ as part of the security process.
+But, there are some thoughts that could help you decide which is the best alarm system for your car.

 Do you have the ability to fit anything more complicated than a plug and play system?
 Will you have to pay a professional to fit it for you?
 Does your car have any specific requirements – like a soft top for example?
 Is your car old?
 Will the wiring be able to handle it?

 You should also consider the amount of power drawn.
-If the car is unused on a regular basis, or is in storage, then even a modern alarm system with minimal current drain could cause an issue – especially if your battery is on the limit.
+If the car is unused on a regular basis or is in storage, then even a modern alarm system with minimal current drain could cause an issue.
+This is true especially if your battery is on the limit.

-The 3100LX from Avital is the cheapest system here, and when you consider that you’re getting a full system for less than a weeks worth of takeout coffee, you can’t really complain that it’s … cheap.
+The 3100LX from Avital is the cheapest system here.
+When you consider that you’re getting a full system for less than a week’s worth of takeout coffee, you can’t really complain that it’s cheap.

-For me, the idea behind this system is more about having an inexpensive way to add keyless entry to your old beater – providing that it has the door lock motors needed (although they can be brought separately).
+The idea behind this system is more about having an inexpensive way to add keyless entry to your old beater – if it has the door lock motors needed.
+(They can also be brought separately).

-Forget about the ultimate in protection, this is just a simple system, you download the fitting instructions from the relevant site, you can have it fitted in under an hour, and it works.
-Perhaps the only minor niggle is the remote key fobs have a relatively short range …
+Forget about the ultimate in protection, this is just a simple system.
+You download the fitting instructions from the relevant site and you can have it fitted in under an hour.
+And it works.
+Perhaps the only minor objection is the remote key fobs have a relatively short range.

 Before we get to the functionality, I must point out that you need a monthly subscription for it to work, which is currently around 10 bucks.

 So just what will it do?
-Let’s start with the security.
-If your engine is started, your vehicle is moved, it detects unusual vibration or if the CarLock is removed from the OBD port, it will send you a real-time notification to your smartphone (either iOS or Android).
+Let’s start with security.
+If your engine is started or your vehicle is moved, it detects unusual vibration.
+Also, if the CarLock is removed from the OBD port, it will send you a real-time notification to your smartphone (either iOS or Android).

 The app itself is capable of working with numerous vehicles.
-You just need the OBD pod plugged in, set it up through the app and you can have this functionality across as many vehicles as you want – great for fleet managers.
+You just need the OBD pod plugged in.
+Set it up through the app and you can have this functionality across as many vehicles as you want.
+It’s great for fleet managers.

-There are a number of features with the Python, least of all that it has a two-way paging remote, which it’s said can operate the various functions of the system from a mile away.
-As a minor update to the system, you can also get the smart start phone app – you could remote start your vehicle from another country if the need took you.
+There are a number of features with the Python.
+It has a two-way paging remote.
+It can operate the various functions of the system from a mile away.
+As a minor update to the system, you can also get the smart start phone app.
+It allows you to remote start your vehicle from another country if the need takes you.

-Some functions are available with the use of extra modules – total closure for example (where the windows close on alarm setting), or the ability to lower the windows at any given time …
+Some functions are available with the use of extra modules.
+Total closure, for example (where the windows close on alarm setting.)
+It also has the ability to lower the windows at any given time.

-You do get two remote controllers, and only one of those has the two-way functionality, is fitted with an LCD screen.
-The second remote can operate the system just as well, but you won’t get notifications (such last trigger or even internal temperatures).
+You do get two remote controllers.
+Only one of them has two-way functionality and is fitted with an LCD screen.
+The second remote can operate the system just as well, but you won’t get notifications (such as last trigger or even internal temperatures).

 Overall, this is one of the best car alarms on the market, even in its base form.
 If you add a few carefully selected extras, you’ll be hard pushed to beat it.

-Another recognized car security name – Viper make some great products, and this simple alarm system is no exception.
+Another recognized car security name – Viper makes some great products, and this simple alarm system is no exception.

-The Viper 3106V offers all the usual features – keyless entry, anti-jacking (locking all doors when the vehicle is traveling) and on some vehicles – total closure or comfort closure (same thing) – raising the windows when the alarm is set.
+The Viper 3106V offers all the usual features.
+It’s got keyless entry, anti-jacking (locking all doors when the vehicle is traveling.)
+On some vehicles, you can use the total closure or comfort closure feature (same thing) – raising the windows when the alarm is set.

-It also has two extra auxiliary ports for adding in some accessories, and the remotes have four buttons – with a little time and energy (and know-how), you can rig the alarm for a number of functions.
+It also has two extra auxiliary ports for adding in some accessories.
+The remotes have four buttons.
+With a little time and energy (and know-how), you can rig the alarm for a number of functions.

-Clifford have been one of the leading automotive security systems for so long, and the price does reflect that – this is the most expensive system in the list.
-You should also be aware that although you get a myriad of components and wires, you may need some extra modules or sensors for your car – this is aimed at the latest vehicles which use a heck of a lot of tech.
+Clifford has been one of the leading automotive security systems for so long and the price does reflect that.
+This is the most expensive system on the list.
+You should also be aware that even though you get a myriad of components and wires, you may need some extra modules or sensors for your car.
+This is aimed at the latest vehicles which use a heck of a lot of techs.

-The remote keyfob (the primary) has a HD OLED display (which can have custom animations), it feels tactile and well-built.
+The remote keyfob (the primary) has an HD OLED display (which can have custom animations.)
+It feels tactile and well-built.
 However, the whole kit is more suited to a professional installer rather than a home mechanic – unless you know electrical systems and cars extremely well.
-Personally, I’d rather take the option for a pro install, because they can advise you with all the extras, modules and features that you may otherwise miss.
+It’s probably best to do a pro install because they can advise you with all the extras, modules, and features that you may otherwise miss.

 Buying a System

-Different cars have different systems, and just chopping in to them could cause you big troubles if you’re not careful – why risk frying your ECU if you’re not 100% certain about what you’re doing?
+Different cars have different systems.
+Just chopping into them could cause you big troubles if you’re not careful.
+Why risk frying your ECU if you’re not 100% certain about what you’re doing?

 My advice would always be to take professional advice unless you are dead set in the knowledge you need.
-If you don’t want to spring for a pro install, you could always choose something like the CarLock system that is as easy as plugging something in, and still offer you great protection.
+If you don’t want to spring for a pro install, you could always choose something like the CarLock system that is as easy as plugging something in and still offers you great protection.